Pelagicore/pelux-manifests/README.md

 * `pelux-intel-qt.xml` - For building the `core-image-pelux-qt` image, which is the baseline with QtAS
 * `pelux-rpi.xml` - For building the `core-image-pelux`image for Raspberry Pi 3

-An image build can be started using a virtual machine, see section "Using vagrant", or using `repo` tool directly, see section "Using Repo tool".
+An image build can be started using a container/virtual machine, see section "Using vagrant", or using `repo` tool directly, see section "Using Repo tool".
+Since the Repo tool approach is not boxed it is notably faster than using Vagrant.
+Therefore, the Vagrant approach is usually only used in situations where one does not want to depend on the host system, such as running continuous integration jobs.

 Variables: